Public Record Requests Database

 Montpelier, VT 05620-2701

-ATTN: Judith C. Whitney, Clerk of the Commission
+ATTN: Holly R. Anderson, Clerk of the Commission

-The offices of the Public Utility Commission are equipped to handle reasonable in-person requests.
-If you would like to inspect the Commission’s records, please contact the Clerk of the Commission at (802) 828-2358 to set up an appointment to inspect public records on any day other than a Saturday, Sunday, or legal holiday, between the hours of 9 a.m.- 12 p.m. and 1-4 p.m.
+Most Commission records from recent years and Commission orders going back to the early 1970s are publicly available through the Commission's electronic document-management system, ePUC.
+If you would like to visit the Commission's office to inspect the Commission’s records, please contact the Clerk of the Commission at (802) 828-2358 to set up an appointment to inspect public records on any day other than a Saturday, Sunday, or legal holiday, between the hours of 9 a.m.- 12 p.m. and 1-4 p.m.

-Upon request, the custodian will promptly produce the record for inspection, except that if the record is in active use or in storage, and therefore not available for use at the time the person asks to examine it.
-The custodian shall so certify this fact in writing to the applicant and set a date and hour within one calendar week of the request when the record will be available for examination.
+Upon request, the custodian or another Commission staff member will promptly produce the record for inspection, unless the record is exempt from public disclosure or is in storage and therefore not available for use at the time the person asks to examine it.

-If the custodian considers the record to be exempt from inspection under the provisions of 1 V.S.A. § 317(c), the custodian shall so certify in writing.
+If the custodian or another Commission staff member considers the record to be exempt from inspection under the provisions of 1 V.S.A. § 317(c), they shall so certify in writing.
 Such certification shall identify the records withheld and state the basis for the denial.
 A record shall be produced for inspection or a certification shall be made that a record is exempt within three business days of receipt of the request, unless there are “unusual circumstances” that require an extension of time, up to ten business days, to respond to the records request.

-Examples of “unusual circumstances” include: (1) the need to search for records located off-site (such as records located in the state archives), (2) the need to search through voluminous records, or (3) the need to consult with another state agency that has a substantial interest in the records request.
+Examples of “unusual circumstances” include: the need to search through voluminous records or the need to consult with another state agency such as the Attorney General's Office.
 Any such extension of time shall be provided in writing.

-If a record does not exist, the custodian shall certify in writing that the record does not exist.
-If the custodian denies a records request, the custodian shall provide a written certification identifying the records withheld and the statutory basis for the denial.
+If a record does not exist, the custodian or another Commission staff member shall certify in writing that the record does not exist.
+If the custodian or another Commission staff member denies a records request, they shall provide a written certification identifying the records withheld and the statutory basis for the denial.

 If you believe you were wrongly denied a request for public records, you may appeal to the Chair of the Public Utility Commission.
-If email is not an option for you, mail the request to: ATTN: Judith C. Whitney, Clerk of the Public Utility Commission, 112 State Street, 4th floor, Montpelier, VT 05620-2701.
+If email is not an option for you, please mail the request to: ATTN: Holly R. Anderson, Clerk of the Public Utility Commission, 112 State Street, 4th floor, Montpelier, VT 05620-2701.

-The Chair shall make a determination with respect to any appeal within five business days after the receipt of such appeal.
-If an appeal of the denial of the request for records is upheld in whole or in part, the Chair shall notify the person making such request of the provisions for judicial review of that determination under 1 V.S.A. § 319.
+The Chair shall make a determination with respect to any appeal within five business days after the receipt of the appeal.
+If an appeal of the denial of the request for records is upheld in whole or in part, the Chair shall notify the person making the request of the provisions for judicial review of that determination under 1 V.S.A. § 319.

 Records Exempt from Disclosure

-Please be aware that certain records are exempt from disclosure, these exemptions are listed in 1 V.S.A. § 317(c).
-For example, records of, or internal materials prepared for, the deliberations of the Commission are exempt from public disclosure.
-See 1 V.S.A. § 317(c)(24).
+Please be aware that certain records are exempt from disclosure.
+These exemptions are listed in 1 V.S.A. § 317(c).
+For example, records of, or internal materials prepared for, the deliberations of the Commission in its quasi-judicial capacity are exempt from public disclosure under 1 V.S.A. § 317(c)(24).

 Public Records Act